White-cheeked turaco: Subspecies

 There are two subspecies, the nominate subspecies M. l. leucotis found in the Podocarpus forests of Eritrea, Ethiopia and southeastern South Sudan and M. l. donaldsoni found in south-central Ethiopia south of the Rift Valley and in the extreme west of Somalia.
 The latter is quite distinct in plumage colour - the eastern population is separated from the larger population by the escarpment.

 The white-crested turaco has been shown to hybridise with the sympatric Ruspoli's turaco (Menelikornis ruspolii) that contributed more to concerns about Ruspoli's turaco that is considered endangered.

 In captivity

-In captivity a 'cinnamon' colour sport (a recessive colour mutation) first occurred spontaneously in birds bred by Mr D Jones in Gloucestershire, England and is now present in captive birds in other countries.
+In captivity a 'cinnamon' colour sport (a recessive colour mutation) first occurred spontaneously in birds bred by David Jones in Gloucestershire, England and is now present in captive birds in other countries.

 A single white-cheeked turaco has been living wild in east London (Leytonstone and South Woodford).
 The sighting was recorded and confirmed in October 2009.
 It has survived the climate and potential predators for at least seven years and appears to be living in harmony with native species.
 It's believed to be an escaped or released pet.
-Sightings in gardens have continued to delight Londoners.
+Sightings in gardens have continued to delight Londoners and is locally known as 'Bob'.
 In 2014 another bird (or the same one who fancied a change of scenery perhaps?) was sighted in Langton Green, Kent and has caused much interest to the residents, being featured in the village magazine.